nischaltamang/All-NBA/README.md

 ## Downloads

-A Play Store version will not be available until a stable release is out.
+A public Play Store version will not be available until a stable release is out, but there is an alpha version published, contact me to request an invitation.

 Pre-release APK is available [here](https://github.com/jorgegil96/All-NBA/releases).